 In the case of commercial finance this can be helpful – if you already have a business account with a bank/building society, your account manager will know your reliability, turnover and other facts about your business.
 Unfortunately, lenders are aware that customers believe their existing financial provider to be the best source of commercial or buy to let finance and will accordingly reduce the competitiveness of their products.

 The UK is home to around 150 mortgage providers, each in competition for your custom.
 Most providers offer a range of products, giving well over a thousand different mortgage options – the likelihood of your existing provider offering the one best suited to your needs is very low indeed – so shop around.

 A few mortgage providers allow you to combine your finances in one account – mortgage, loans, savings and credit cards.
-Where commercial finance is concerned, this is unlikely to be the most cost effective way of managing your money, so avoid being lured by such products..
+Where commercial finance is concerned, this is unlikely to be the most cost effective way of managing your money, so avoid being lured by such products.

 If you have previously had adverse credit (e.g. loan/credit card arrears, CCJs, repossessions) you can apply to an Adverse Mortgage Lender for a buy to let mortgage.
 Expect deals to be less competitive depending on how poor your credit history is.

 To get an idea of what is available, visit Simply Business to compare commercial mortgage quotes on-line, and/or to be put in touch with potential mortgage providers.
 Money Supermarket is another on-line comparison site and is independent and therefore impartial.